The Cost of Applying to Medical School

 Before you’re even accepted to medical school, you’ll have some admissions-related costs to cover, the most significant of which involve the AMCAS® application service and the MCAT® exam.

-Fees related to your medical school application itself are likely to comprise your largest expense.
+The fees related to your medical school application are likely to comprise your largest expense.
 Usually, these costs will fall into the following three categories:

 The Cost of the MCAT Exam

-The registration fee for the MCAT exam is $275, which covers the cost of the exam, as well as distribution of your scores.
+The basic registration fee for the MCAT exam is $300, which covers the cost of the exam, as well as distribution of your scores.
 Beyond that, you will incur additional fees for late registration, changes to your registration, and testing at international test sites.
-Information regarding these fees is available on the MCAT Web site.
+Information regarding these fees is available on the MCAT website.

 The AAMC's Fee Assistance Program